l7mp/dcontroller/examples/endpointslice-controller/README.md

 ## Description

-Certain use cases cannot be fully implemented in a purely declarative style, for instance because the Kubernetes operator needs to manipulate an imperative API.
-Such is the case if the task is to implement an **endpoint-discovery service** to collect the endpoints for a Kubernetes service and program an underlying system, say, a service mesh proxy, with the discovered endpoints. Δ-controller can come in handy in such cases as well, by letting the difficult part of the operator, the endpoint-discovery pipeline, to be implemented in a declarative form, leaving only the reconciliation logic, which updates the imperative API based on the endpoints discovered by the declarative controller, to be written in imperative Go.
+Certain use cases cannot be fully implemented in a purely declarative style, for instance because a Kubernetes operator needs to manipulate an imperative API.
+Such is the case if the task is to implement an **endpoint-discovery service** in order to program an underlying system (say, a service mesh proxy) with the endpoints for a Kubernetes service (e.g., for load-balancing). Δ-controller can come in handy in such cases as well, by letting the difficult part of the operator, the endpoint-discovery pipeline, to be implemented in a declarative form, leaving only the reconciliation logic, which updates the imperative API based on the endpoints discovered by the declarative controller, to be written in imperative Go.

 This example demonstrates the use of Δ-controller in such a use case.
 The example code comprises two parts: an imperative **endpoint-discovery operator** that is written in Go using the Δ-controller API, and a declarative **controller pipeline** that automates the difficult part: generating the up-to-date list of endpoints for a Kubernetes Service based on the Kubernetes resources obtained from the API server.

 ### The controller pipeline

 The declarative controller pipeline spec is read from a YAML manifest.
 There are two versions:
-- `endpointslice-controller-spec.yaml`: this is the default spec, that will generate a separate view object per each (service, service-port, endpoint-address) combination.
+- `endpointslice-controller-spec.yaml`: this is the default spec, which will generate a separate view object per each (service, service-port, endpoint-address) combination.
 This is the one we discuss below.
-- `endpointslice-controller-gather-spec.yaml`: the alternative spec gathers all separate endpoint addresses into view object that will hold a list of all the endpoints addresses for a (service, service-port) combination.
-This is mostly the same as the default spec, but it contains a final "gather" aggregation stage that will collapse the endpoint addresses into a list.
-See the YAML spec for the details.
+- `endpointslice-controller-gather-spec.yaml`: the alternative spec gathers all endpoint addresses into a single view object per (service, service-port) combination.
+This pipeline is mostly the same as the default spec but it contains a final "gather" aggregation stage that will collapse the endpoint addresses into a list.
+See the YAML for the details.

-The default declarative pipeline to controllers:
+The default declarative pipeline defines to controllers:
-- the `service-controller` will watch the Kubernetes core.v1 Service API, generate a separate out object per each service-port, and load the resultant objects into a view called ServiceView.
+- the `service-controller` will watch the Kubernetes core.v1 Service API, generate a separate object per each service-port, and load the resultant objects into an internal view called ServiceView.
-- the `endpointslice-controller` watches the objects from the ServiceView and the EndpointSlice objects from the Kubernetes discovery.v1 API, pair service view objects with the corresponding EndpointSlices to expand it with the endpoint-addresses, filter addresses with `ready` status, demultiplex the endpoint addresses into a separate object and converts the shape of the resultant objects into a simpler form, and then load the results into a view called EndpointView.
+- the `endpointslice-controller` watches the objects from the ServiceView and the EndpointSlice objects from the Kubernetes discovery.v1 API, pairs service view objects with the corresponding EndpointSlices to match it with the endpoint-addresses, filters addresses with `ready` status, demultiplexes the endpoint addresses into separate objects, converts the resultant objects into a simpler form, and then load the results into a view called EndpointView.

-The idea is that the imperative controller will watch this EndpointView, which already contains the objects demultplexed and converted into the shape we want, instead of us having to write the imperative code to watch the Kubernetes API and perform the conversions ourselves.
-This helps cutting down development costs.
+The idea is that the imperative controller will watch this EndpointView to learn all the (service, service-port, endpoint-address) combinations in the form of a view object that is converted into a convenient shape that can be used just like any regular Kubernetes object.
+This is much simpler than writing the entire logic to watch the Kubernetes API and perform all the joins and conversions in go.

 #### The Service controller

-The task of this service is to generate a single object per each service-port in the watched Services.
+The first controller will generate an object per each service-port per the watched Services to fill the ServiceView.
 To simplify the task we will process only the Services annotated with `dcontroller.io/endpointslice-controller-enabled`.

 The pipeline is as follows.